I have to

 In St. Luke the

-two debtors is spoken by our Lord to Simon "the leper" (Mark 14:2-9) on occasion
+two debtors is spoken by our Lord to Simon "the leper" (Mark 14:2-9) on

-since St. Gregory the Great, Catholic writers
+circumstances.
+At least since St. Gregory the Great, Catholic writers

 forgiven her, for she loved much", and "to whom less is forgiven, he

 loveth less", has a perfectly clear human sense, in accordance with

 We cannot deduce from such almost proverbial expressions a theory of

 justification.
 The lesson concerns gratitude for mercies received, with

 a strong emphasis on the hard arrogance of the Pharisee over against

 the lowly and tender bearing of the "woman who was a sinner".